dodotdev/do-next-type-fire-tail-auth-base/README.md

-# do-next-type-fire-tail-auth-base
+##### Base Next js with Type script, Firebase, Tailwind, and Next Auth

-Base Next.js, typscript, firebase, tailwind with auth and protect routes
+ToDo: Finish this readme!